Bird Flu: How to spot Avian Influenza and what your next steps should be

 - Ensure strict observation of birds for any signs of disease and report these to your vet or DEFRA

-Also, you can register your birds with DEFRA here so that if there is an outbreak within your local vicinity, they can contact you.
-This is a requirement for over 50 birds already, but a good idea also if you’re a smallholder.
+signally You can also register your birds with DEFRA here, so that if there is an outbreak within your local vicinity, they can contact you.
+This is a requirement for over 50 birds already, but is also a good idea if you’re a smallholder.

 If your birds are infected with a High Pathogenicity Avian Influenza (HPAI) strain, you are more than likely to see signs and maybe even mortalities.
-Signs to look out for are:
+You should look out for:

 - swollen head, comb, eyelid, wattle or hocks

-- A blue discolouration to neck, throat, wattles, comb or legs
+- blue discolouration to neck, throat, wattles, comb or legs

 - lack of appetite and energy